futpib/policeman/README.md

 # Policeman
-Firefox extention for cross-site requests control
+Firefox extention for cross-site request control

 ## Help
 If the [wiki](https://github.com/futpib/policeman/wiki) does not cover your question, you can get help by commenting on [this issue](https://github.com/futpib/policeman/issues/18)